The Not So Pretty Confessions Of A Homeschool Mom

-Homeschooling is hard and there are days I don’t want to do it, but I’m going to keep showing up because I know it’s worth it.
+Homeschooling is hard and there are days I don’t want to do it, but I’m going to keep showing up because there are many benefits to homeschooling and I know it’s worth it.

 But honestly?
 Most weeks I want to quit at some point or another.